OskarOomen/OskarOomen/README.md

 # 👋 Hi, I'm Oskar

-I'm a 19-year-old self-taught developer and incoming student at UC Berkeley, planning to double major in Math and Computer Science.
+I'm a 19-year-old self-taught developer and student at UC Berkeley, pursuing to double major in Mathematics and Statistics.

 I've built across different domains — from web tools to full-stack apps — but my main interest lies in machine learning and its applications.